SainsburyWellcomeCentre/aeon_docs/src/contributor/index.md

 This TOC is then used to generate the `src/reference/api/acquisition.rst` file containing the list of modules to be included in the [API reference](target-acquisition-reference).

 ### Building the documentation locally
+To build the documentation locally, first make sure you have cloned the [`aeon_docs` repository](aeon-docs-github:).
+The following commands should be run from the root directory of the repository.

 Create a `conda` environment with the required dependencies and activate it:
 ```bash
 conda create -n aeon_docs python dotnet -c conda-forge